What happens to your recycling

 All paper and cardboard is processed via Newport Paper.
 Paper and cardboard is initially sent to DS Smith in Bristol where it is baled up before being sent on to their paper mill in Kemsley, Kent where the fibres will be pulped and cleaned before being turned into paper or packaging board.

-Electrical and electronic appliances are taken to EMR in Gloucester.
+Electrical and electronic appliances are taken to Sims Metal Management in Cinderford.
 Metals will be extracted for resale and where possible other materials, such as plastic, will be captured for recycling.

 Food waste is taken to Andigestion’s anaerobic digestion plant in Gloucestershire where it is treated.